 Welcome to WT

-Over the course of WT's 129-year history, much has changed in education, in Pittsburgh, and in our school.
+Over the course of WT's history, much has changed in education, in Pittsburgh, and in our school.
 Yet our essential qualities remain: talented teachers dedicated to their students' intellectual, ethical, and social development; innovative and challenging programs; and intelligent and articulate, confident and curious students and alumnae/i.

 Ours is a multifaceted community bound by the strength of our Mission: Winchester Thurston School actively engages each student in a challenging and inspiring learning process that develops the mind, motivates the passion to achieve, and cultivates the character to serve.